 We were working on an AM tower recently when several discrepancies were noted in the ATU:

 This was connected to a 202° tower.
 There were several complaints about seasonal shifts and narrow bandwidth.
-The VSWR meter would deflect slightly on high frequency audio peaks, always a bad sign.
-A little bit of back story is in order.
-WFAS signed on in 1930 using a four legged self supporting tower.
+The VSWR meter would deflect slightly on high-frequency audio peaks, always a bad sign.
+A little bit of backstory is in order.
+WFAS signed on in 1930 using a four-legged self-supporting tower.
 This tower was used until about 1986, when it was replaced with a series excited, guyed tower.
-The ATU in use was initially designed for the replacement tower, which was likely had a good bit of capacitive reactance.
-I am speculating on that, as I cannot find the original paper work for the replacement tower project.
+The ATU in use was initially designed for the replacement tower, which likely had a good bit of capacitive reactance.
+I am speculating on that, as I cannot find the original paperwork for the replacement tower project.
 At some point, somebody decided to ground the tower and put a skirt on it, likely to facilitate tower leasing.
 The skirt was installed, but the ATU was never properly reconfigured for the high inductive reactance from the skirted tower.
-The truth is, the Collins 820-D2 or Gates BC-1G tube type transmitters probably didn’t care.
+The truth is, the Collins 820-D2 or Gates BC-1G tube-type transmitters probably didn’t care.
 They were probably like; bad load, meh, WHATEVER!
 Although the audio quality likely suffered.
-That all changed when the Broadcast Electronics AM1A was installed.
+That all changed when Broadcast Electronics AM1A was installed.
 To fix the bad load problem, a BE 1 KW tuning unit was installed next to the transmitter.

-We reconnected the shunt leg and moved the capacitor inside the ATU and on the correct side of the base current meter.
-After several hours of tuning and fooling around with it, the ATU is still narrow banded, although now at least the input is 50Ω j0.
+We reconnected the shunt leg and moved the capacitor inside the ATU and to the correct side of the base current meter.
+After several hours of tuning and fooling around with it, the ATU is still narrow-banded, although now at least the input is 50Ω j0.
 I believe the current design has too much series inductance to be effective.

 To calculate the component values for the ATU, some basic arithmetic is required.
 The impedance value for each leg in a +/- 90 degree T network can be calculated with the following formula: